 Our answer to this question is always the same, "we accept Changemakers"!
 We most certainly do have students enrolled who would fall into each of the categories in the list above.
-But our school is not for everyone and not all students are a good fit.
+But our school is not for everyone and not all students or families are a good fit.

 Although a psych-ed or a medical assessment is often helpful for teachers and parents to gain better insight into how best to support a child with needs, how your child has been labelled, diagnosed or graded in the past is not as important to us as your child's personality, behaviours and family values.

 All of our current students demonstrate leadership and critical thinking skills, are empathetic and are learning to be open to working within diversity and differing views.
 Our students are willing to work as hard on their social-emotional skills as their academics (wherever they are at on their learning journey).
 All of our students proudly consider that wearing our Changemaker logo is a big responsibility and they work hard to problem-solve and fix their own mistakes (especially when they have accidentally been unkind).
 All of our students know that they will spend time outdoors each day building their resilience, stamina and focusing on their mental health.